coderamen666/srd-v3.5-md/spells/spells-t-z.md

 -   Undo misfortune.
 A *wish* can undo a single recent event.
 The *wish* forces a reroll of any roll made within the last round (including your last turn).
 Reality reshapes itself to accommodate the new result.
-For example, a *wish* could undo an opponent's successful save, a foe's successful critical hit (either the attack roll or the critical roll), a friend's failed save, and so on.
+For example, a *wish* could undo an opponent’s successful save, a foe’s successful critical hit (either the attack roll or the critical roll), a friend’s failed save, and so on.
 The reroll, however, may be as bad as or worse than the original roll.
 An unwilling target gets a Will save to negate the effect, and spell resistance (if any) applies.